Q. What handguards/rails can I use with this system?

 Q. What calibers will the Adam's Arms systems work with?

 A. Currently our system will function with the 5.45x39, the 5.56/.223, the 6.5 Grendel, and the 6.8 SPC without any special modifications needed.
+We offer a 300BLK specific kit as well.
 We are in the testing stages right now with the .308/7.62 NATO and will update our website when we have a system that will work to our standards.

 Q. What is carrier tilt and should I be concerned?

 A. Carrier tilt is a symptom of a problem not the actual problem.
 The actual problem is sloppy or loose tolerances in the receiver.
 Our one-piece carrier combined with our bolt spring eliminates carrier tilt in even the sloppiest of receivers.
 For those who have normal mil/industry spec AR's, the design of our system does not have an issue with carrier tilt.
 The fact is piston systems on the market vary from manufacturer to manufacturer we believe that ours has several design features that benefit over the competition in the market.

 Q. What is the purpose of the bolt spring and where does it go?